section-engineering-education/engineering-education/content/articles/implementing-dark-mode-using-tailwind-css/index.md

 ![Step 1 Result](switch1.jpg)

 In the code above:
 - `flex` will align content on the same line vertically, while `justify-end` will align the switch on the end of the containers space.
 The switch is moved to the right.
 - `space-x-2` adds some space between the toggle switch and the words "light" and "dark".
-In this case we will use words instead of icons for easy understanding.
+In this case, we will use words instead of icons for easy understanding.
 - The `<span>` element has added the words light and dark.
 - `relative` class positions the items to the right position.
 This means that the words will not affect the layout of the page or anything around them.